mostaryjahan/L2-A1/README.md

 ---

-## 2. What is the use of enums in TypeScript?
-Provide an example of a numeric and string enum.
+## 4. What is the use of enums in TypeScript?
+Provide an example of a `numeric` and `string` enum.

-Enums are used to define a set of named constants.
-They make your code cleaner and easier to manage.
+Enums in TypeScript are a feature that allows to define a set of named constants.
+They make code more readable and intent-driven, especially when dealing with a fixed set of related values like roles, directions, or statuses.

+Enums can be numeric or string-based, and they help reduce errors caused by hard-coded strings or numbers.

+#### Why use Enums?
+- Improve code readability and maintainability.
+- Prevent typos and magic numbers.
+- Provide autocompletion and compile-time checks.

 ---

-### Numeric Enum
+### Numeric Enum example

 ```ts
 enum Status {